jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## validation
 Elasto-plasticity with linear isotropic hardening can be compared to MAT24.
 Just be aware that "ETAN" is not the linear hardening modulus "K", but the resulting stiffness ETAN=(E*K)/(E+K) with Young's modulus "E".

+## Plane strain
+Looking for some plane strain examples?
+Here is how to use plane strain: https://ftp.lstc.com/anonymous/outgoing/support/FAQ/2d_general_condensed

+But: the deformation gradient that enters the material model appears to be utter BS for plane strain.
+@todo What happens for axisym?
+Transformation to "local material coordinate system" (https://ftp.lstc.com/anonymous/outgoing/support/FAQ/user_defined_materials.faq)

+The material models typically utilise the fully 3D state.

 ## tricks
 Very nice Fortran features: http://www.netlib.org/ccm/page/api/optional.html